Street Trees

 Trees connect people to nature even in an urbanized environment.
 Trees also provide shade, contribute fresh air, absorb carbon dioxide, and release oxygen.
 Trees block winds, slow erosion, provide sound barriers, and settle irritating particles in the air.

-The City has 19,500 City street trees.
-To make the best use of our water resources, in February 2010, the City updated its Master Street Tree Plan Matrix, Master Street Tree Plan Matrix, Master Street Tree Plan Vol. 1(PDF, 7MB) and Master Street Tree Plan Vol. 2(PDF, 5MB) which was collaboratively developed over a three-year period with the assistance of a certified arborist, community volunteers and City staff.
+The City has over 20,000 City street trees.
+In February 2010, the City updated its Master Street Tree Plan Matrix, Master Street Tree Plan Matrix, Master Street Tree Plan Vol. 1(PDF, 7MB) and Master Street Tree Plan Vol. 2(PDF, 5MB) which was collaboratively developed over a three-year period with the assistance of a certified arborist, community volunteers and City staff.
 This plan identifies specific species of trees to be planted within the City of Alameda.

 Normally, there are three to four types of trees which are available to be planted in front of a particular residence.
 The City of Alameda's urban forest is given a high priority and it is the City's ultimate goal to have a tree planted at every identified site.